fernandezpablo85/Xb/README.md

 Well you sound like a cool little lib, maybe I'll include you in my new project.
 ================================================================================

 Thanks!
-I'll be glad to help you :)
+I'll be glad to help you.
+Please check [the examples folder](https://github.com/fernandezpablo85/Xb/tree/master/examples) for some neat code snippets! :)